 Once you have a rough version of those three to five words, this statement can be used to help shape your next steps.
 Some examples of personal purpose statements I’ve heard are: “To help others grow and learn”; “To provide a stable foundation for others”; “To increase education across the world”; or “To improve the health of children”.
 To really tap into your motivation, they should have a higher purpose or societal impact than just the outcome for you.

 2. Create a fuzzy career vision

-Lots of people I work with don’t have a career plan, or do, but it’s a piece of paper that they “had to” do, not something that they own and live.
+Lots of people I work with don’t have a career plan or do, but it’s a piece of paper that they ‘had to do’, not something that they own and live.

-For real career success, and to unleash your potential, you need to have at least a fuzzy vision of where you are going, some ideas of how to get there, AND be constantly testing, refining and evolving this.
-It can be a meandering country road you’re travelling, rather than a busy speedway, but without a map and a destination, then you’re just leaving your career to chance.
+For real career success, and to unleash your potential, you need to have at least a fuzzy vision of where you are going, some ideas of how to get there, AND be constantly testing, refining, and evolving this.
+It can be a meandering country road you’re traveling, rather than a busy speedway, but without a map and a destination, then you’re just leaving your career to chance.